 Community activities and civic responsibility

 Community activity is part of ‘civic responsibility’.
-It’s about doing things in our community because we want to or feel we should, rather than because we have to by law.
+It’s about doing things in our community because we want to give back to our communities, or help others, rather than because we have to by law.

-You can take civic responsibility and be active in your community by:
+Your child can learn about civic responsibility and be active in your community by: